CTSRD-CHERI/cheribsd-getting-started/src/packages/README.md

 ## Package managers in CheriBSD

 *Note:* As of this writing we only provide packages for Morello systems.
-We aim to add CHERI-RISC-V package sets in the near future.

 CheriBSD includes two package managers: